 2/3: Downloading the application and fonts without the supporting files or the opposite (the supporting files without the application and fonts) will be an exercise in futility/frustration.
 You need to download BOTH, for the corresponding version of your OS.

 4: You may need to install a different QuickTime version depending on your System configuration.
 For more details, consult the program manual.

 5: The FAT application is basically identical to both 68k/PPC versions and is provided for people who don't know if they are running on a 68k or a PPC machine (it will run on both).
 If your machine is PPC, download the PPC version to minimize download times.

 Latest version is 3.5.9, build #0 of 7/11/2005, for MacOS 9 and 3.6.1 of 7/11/2005, for MacOS X.

 The Classic version, Virtual Composer, is freeware.
 Contact the author of the Classic version for a registration number.
 If your system can still run MacOS 7-9, you can edit with the free Classic version and play with the OSX version, since files are interchangeable between both versions.

-The OSX version, Virtual Composer X is donateware.
+The OSX version, Virtual Composer X was donateware but today it's freeware.
 The unregistered version is fully functional except that you cannot save files in the program's internal format (You can still save in all other supported formats).
-You can register online, by sending your donation to the author's email address in PayPal.
-After you register, you will immediately receive a registration number by email from from the author which you can use to activate the saving function.
+If you have an older Mac with older versions of MacOS and you find that it works, contact me and I will send you a registration number which you can use to activate the saving function.